-Finally, in the third game, I won something (and boy was it a rush!): Tsh.
-50,000 for a full house (all the numbers in a 9×3 grid marked off).
+Finally, in the third game, I won something.
+(And boy, was it a rush!)
+My winnings were 50,000 Tanzanian shillings for a full house, i.e., all the numbers in a 9×3 grid marked off.

 I was ecstatic!

 I finally understood that day what the thrill of gambling was!
-If you like to experience this thrill without having to leave your house, you can try your hand at online casino games with Betway.
+If you would like to experience that thrill without leaving your house, you can try your hand at online casino games with Betway.

 I had lots of fun that first night—and I have had fun every time I’ve been to Upanga Club to play bingo, now even being able to play multiple bingo cards at a time.
 (What can I say?
 It’s addictive. *shrugs*)